ddnexus/pagy/docs/extras/keyset_numeric.md

 ## Understanding the cache

-This extra uses the `session` object as the cache for `cutoffs` by default, because it's simple and works in any app, at least for prototyping.
+This extra uses the `session` object as the cache for the `cuts` by default, because it's simple and works in any app, at least for prototyping.

-Notice that the `cutoffs` array can potentially grow big if you don't use `:max_pages`, especially if your `keyset` contains multiple ordered columns and more if their size is big.
+Notice that the `cuts` array can potentially grow big if you don't use `:max_pages`, especially if your `keyset` contains multiple ordered columns and more if their size is big.
 You must be aware of it.

 !!!danger Do not use the cookie-based session as the cache